QtWorks/qt-reminder/README.md

 # qt-reminder
 Repository for qt-reminder.
-Simple app for people woth weak memory as mine.
+Simple app for people with weak memory as mine.